cysouw/diathesis/text/c08_preverbs.md

    Das abgekühlte Wasser schmeckt.
 :::

 There is a recurring question whether these verbs are directly derived from an adjective, or via an intermediate 'plain' verb, e.g. *kühlen* (cf. [@sec:preverb-adjectival-causative]).
 Such intermediate verbs might also be independent developments, i.e. the plain verb *kühlen* and the preverbal variant *abkühlen* are both derived from the adjective *kühl*.
 One argument in favour of independent developments is that the 'plain' verbs have varying semantics: either stative, like *kranken* 'to be sick' or *wachen* 'to be awake'; or causative, like *kühlen* 'to make cold' or *röten* 'to become red'.
 Another argument is that not all such intermediate verbs exist, e.g. the verb *magern* does not exist.
-Likewise *späten* and *frühen* do not exist.
+Likewise, *späten* and *frühen* do not exist.

 #### Attested verbs {.unnumbered}